 The Florence Nightingale Museum – ‘So you want to be a Nightingale Nurse’ interacting exhibition involving the community and schools and uniforms to try on.

-A Conference to be held in Florence by the European Association of History and Nursing.
+An International Conference on the History of Nursing to be held in Florence by the European Association of History and Nursing.

 8th and 9th May

 BBC Service by invitation only.
 Morning Service at 8.10am live in the Chapel on Radio 4 officiated by Dame Sarah Mullally, Bishop of London.
 ‘Nurses at War – Nightingales in the Crimea’.
 St Martin’s in the Field Choir in attendance.